spamserv/oxidize/README.md

 - [x] Create a mining function to solve nonce for PoW.
 - [ ] Develop a staking mechanism for PoS, if chosen.

+#### 1.1 Initial supply
+- [ ] Pre-mining / Developer fund - creator gets the initial set of coins to himself for development
+- [ ] Initial Coin Offering (ICO) - issuing / selling tokens to early adopters

+#### 2. Mine Fee
+- [ ] Send mining fee for each new block mined to Node's wallet

+#### 3. Faucets
+- [ ] Distribute small amounts of cryptocurrencies for free to help users start interacting, e.g. when a Node joins for the first time.

 #### 2. Mempool
 - [ ] Implement mempool for the unprocessed (pending) transactions.
 - [ ] Once the block is mined, remove transactions from mempool and update transaction status.